Meet Our Partners Series—”Agile Wayfinding: Combining Innovation and Assessment at University of Maryland Global Campus”

 3. Determine how to use the agile wayfinding process in your own institution.

-Dr. Chris Davis serves as Vice President of Academic Quality at the University of Maryland Global Campus.
+Dr. Chris Davis serves as Vice President of Academic Services and Quality at the University of Maryland Global Campus.
 In over two decades in higher education he has served in a variety of leadership and faculty roles at multiple universities in both the non-profit and for-profit sector.
 He started his career in higher education as an adjunct faculty member at Baker College in Michigan in 1997.
 He joined the faculty at Baker full-time a year later and moved into administration first as a Dean and then as system Director for Effective Teaching and Learning and later becoming Director of Assessment.
 In 2008, he joined National Louis University in Chicago at Vice Provost for Institutional Effectiveness.
 Joining Colorado Technical University in 2011, he served as Vice Provost with responsibility for online faculty and later supervised doctoral programs.
 He became Vice President of Institutional Effectiveness at Western International University in 2014, and later became Provost, and then President during the teach-out of the university until it closed March 1, 2019.
 Dr. Davis served as a Higher Learning Commission peer reviewer for 15 years and has been a Middle States Commission for Higher Education reviewer since 2020.

 Suzanne Carbonaro, Director of Academic Partnerships, AEFIS